xioustic/CrystalDiskInfoParser/README.md

 What Is This?
 =============
-This utility spits all information gathered from the [CrystalDiskInfo](http://crystalmark.info/software/CrystalDiskInfo/index-e.html) program in JSON format.
+This utility spits all information gathered from the [CrystalDiskInfo](http://crystalmark.info/software/CrystalDiskInfo/index-e.html) program into a parsable JSON file.

 Why?
 ====